RobertSchedler/finlab/README.md

 TODO

--Clean up lib_test. id like to have one cell be totally encapsulated

--Fix whatever is wrong with the vol surfaces
+-Fix whatever is wrong with the vol surfaces, points work.. surface is broke

--Make fuctions less single use

 Roadmap